kmenzli/sphinx-poc/docs/Installation.rst

 eXo Chat installation into a dedicated server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eXo Pltaform provides the standalone mode to install eXo Chat into a
+eXo Platform provides the standalone mode to install eXo Chat into a
 dedicated server.
 In this mode, the backend of eXo Chat application
 is deployed in its own Tomcat application server while the frontend i.e.
-the portlets are deployed in eXo Pltaform instance.
+the portlets are deployed in eXo Platform instance.

 This alternative architecture brings better scalability and performance
-since server resources are not shared between eXo Pltaform and eXo Chat.
+since server resources are not shared between eXo Platform and eXo Chat.
 It allows to add more eXo Chat server nodes independently from
-eXo Pltaform nodes.
+eXo Platform nodes.

 The schema below summaries the standalone mode architecture: